rabingithubhoraa/Amazon-Sales-Sentiment-Analysis/README.md

 The objective is to analyze customer sentiment, understand the relationship between product ratings and pricing, and build predictive models using Amazon product data.

-This project is based on my Master's Capstone in Data Science at Carolina University and is currently being improved into a research-quality portfolio project.
+This repository extends my Master's Capstone by improving the methodology, documentation, and reproducibility while exploring additional statistical and machine learning approaches.
 ---

 ## Project Status